dildoran2195/sep11-freedom-project/tool/learning-log.md

 #### I learned that  `const camera` is how a house is seen all the way from top so it's like a camera that shows how a house actually looks like, `const light` is how light or how dark a house is, `const groundMat` is size (height/weight) of ground and `const faceUV = [];` which had plenty of codes inside are rear face, front face, right side, and left side of a house.

 ### a-ha moments or challenge:
-#### I was able to create a different model types using Babylon in order to materials of a house.
+#### I was able to create different model types using Babylon in order to make the materials of a house.
 I was also able to use different properties to maneuver models in order to tinker with materials of a house.
 ### Questions I still have:
-#### How to implement more animations using challenge of making a house.
+#### How to implement more animations using the challenge of making a house.
 ### What you're going to try next:
 #### I'm going to try [Expanding the House Building Function](https://playground.babylonjs.com/#KBS9I5#77)
 <!--